sapegin/washingcode-book/manuscript/110_Other_techniques.md

 This example is a bit simplistic, and there are more benefits to using third-party libraries for more complex problems.

-Here, I’d make sure that the `object` is always an object (never `undefined` or `null`, TypeScript can help with this), and then either use Lodash’s `isEmpty()` method if available, or inline the `Object.keys(object).length > 0` condition where I need it, since we don’t need to check object existence anymore.
+I’d make sure that the `object` is always an object (never `undefined` or `null`, TypeScript can help with this), and then either use Lodash’s `isEmpty()` method if available, or inline the `Object.keys(object).length > 0` condition where I need it, since we don’t need to check object existence anymore.

 <!-- let object = { o: 0 } -->